sneha31415/flask_api/README.md

 # flask_api
-REST API using python and flask
+### REST API using python and flask
+This is a learning project
+used thunder client extension for testing the APIs